akirk/friends/readme.txt

 When you post something with the post status sent to "Private," while not visible to the random (logged-out) visitor of your site, it is shared with your friends.

 The logo was created by Ramon Dodd, @ramonopoly.
+Thank you!

 == Installation ==